sparknsh/ansible-role-package/README.md

         gpgcakey: ""
         gpgcheck: ""
         enable: ""
         filename: "" # If not set name is used.
 By setting this you can add multiple repos into one file.
         state: present

 #### Example

     package_list:
-      - name: tree
+      - tree
+      - nload
       - name: net-tools
         yum: False
       - name: htop